DirkSonguer/bot-framework-examples/README.md

 * _bot-sample-dialogs_: This will show you a simple bot that utlisises dialogs to guide the user through the conversation.
-* _bot-sample-intentdialogs_:This will show you a simple bot that utlisises intent dialogs to understand and guide the user through the conversation.
+* _bot-sample-intentdialogs_: This will show you a simple bot that utlisises intent dialogs to understand and guide the user through the conversation.
 IntendDialogs can be called based on matching the input of the user against regular expressions.
 * _bot-sample-prompts_: This will show you a simple bot that interacts with the user via several types